polarityjam/polarityjam/docs/Cite.rst

 Citation
 ========

-Please cite our software if you use PolarityJam in your research!
+Please cite our software if you use Polarity-Jam in your research!

 The Article is available `https://doi.org/10.1038/s41467-025-56643-x <https://doi.org/10.1038/s41467-025-56643-x>`_.